Is Marijuana Legal in Ontario?

-When legalization takes effect, consumers in Ontario will only be able to purchase adult use cannabis online through the public Ontario Cannabis Store, a subsidiary of the Liquor Control Board.
-The organization is the sole online retailer for adult-use cannabis.
-The store maintains a website that updates the legalization process in Ontario.
+Now that national legalization has taken effect, consumers in Ontario can purchase adult-use cannabis online through the public Ontario Cannabis Store, a subsidiary of the Liquor Control Board.
+The store maintains a website that explains the legalization process in Ontario.

 Smoking recreational cannabis is permitted wherever smoking tobacco is allowed.
-It will be allowed in private residences, including porches and backyards.
-Renters can smoke inside units or balconies unless prohibited by lease or property agreements.
+It is legal to consume marijuana in private residences, including porches and backyards.
+Renters can smoke inside units or on balconies unless prohibited by lease or property agreements.

-Breaking those rules can be punishable by a $1,000 fine for a first offense and $5,000 for subsequent violations.
+Breaking those rules is punishable by a $1,000 fine for a first offense and $5,000 for subsequent violations.

 Universities are considering their approaches, although many already have smoke-free policies for tobacco and vaping that will extend to cannabis.

-Proprietors and supporters of existing lounges, where medical marijuana has been consumed, hope to be allowed to permit adult-use marijuana.
+Proprietors and supporters of existing lounges, where medical marijuana has been consumed, hope to be allowed to permit recreational marijuana.

-It is illegal to consume cannabis while operating a vehicle for either drivers or passengers.
-The law applies regardless of whether the vehicle is in motion.
-In a vehicle, cannabis must be stored in a sealed container that is not accessible during transport to drivers or passengers.
+It is illegal to consume cannabis in a vehicle or boat for all occupants, regardless of whether the vehicle is in motion.
+In a vehicle, cannabis must be stored in a sealed container that is not accessible to drivers or passengers during transport.

 Possession Information and Limits

-The legal age to buy or possess cannabis in Ontario is 19, which is the same age for alcohol and tobacco.
-Consumers will be limited to 30 grams per transaction.
+The legal age to buy or possess cannabis in Ontario is 19, which is the same as the legal age for alcohol and tobacco.
+Consumers are limited to 30 grams per transaction.

-By federal law, patients using medical marijuana are allowed to have up to 150 grams, or 5.3 ounces — 30 times the daily dose prescribed by an authorized health-care practitioner, either an authorized physician or nurse practitioner — of dried marijuana or its equivalent.
+By federal law, patients using medical marijuana are allowed to have up to 150 grams, or 5.3 ounces, of dried marijuana or its equivalent, which is30 times the daily dose prescribed by an authorized health-care practitioner,.

-Ontario follows the federal government’s guidance and allows residents to grow up to four (4) plants per household regardless of the number of adult occupants.
-These limits are separate from approved, licensed, and home-grown medical marijuana, which is governed by national laws.
+Ontario follows the federal government’s guidance and allows residents to grow up to four plants per household regardless of the number of adult occupants.
+These limits are separate from approved and licensed home-grown medical marijuana, which is governed by national laws.

 Thousands of Canadians are federally licensed to possess and use medical marijuana.
-Until the new law is passed, Canadians must the qualify for the Access to Cannabis for Medical Purposes Regulations (ACMPR), which came into effect Aug.
+Canadians who wish to use marijuana for medical purposes must qualify for the Access to Cannabis for Medical Purposes Regulations (ACMPR), which went into effect Aug.
 24, 2016.